redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[5]

 Execute the program.
-What is its ouput?
+What is its output?

-- This text wil be inside the heading <p>This text will be inside a paragraph.</p>
+- This text will be inside the heading <p>This text will be inside a paragraph.</p>

-- This text wil be inside the heading This text will be inside a paragraph.
+- This text will be inside the heading This text will be inside a paragraph.

-- <p>This text will be inside a paragraph.</p> <h1>This text wil be inside the heading
+- <p>This text will be inside a paragraph.</p> <h1>This text will be inside the heading

-- <h1>This text wil be inside the heading</h1> <p>This text will be inside a paragraph.</p>
+- <h1>This text will be inside the heading</h1> <p>This text will be inside a paragraph.</p>

-- <h1>This text wil be inside the heading <p>This text will be inside a paragraph.</p>
+- <h1>This text will be inside the heading <p>This text will be inside a paragraph.</p>

 /// type=SS, answer=[5]